akinyeleolubodun/PhireCMS2/CLI.md

     ./phire install             - Install the system
     ./phire update              - Update the system
-    ./phire upgrade             - Upgrade the system from a 1.* installation ./phire archive             - Archive the system
+    ./phire migrate             - Migrate the system from a 1.* installation ./phire archive             - Archive the system
     ./phire deploy              - Deploy the system to a production local or remote location